 Here’s another piece for catching errors:

 The final code should help display any errors.
-You may encounter errors on sites that use anti-scraping measures, like single page application (SPA) web pages such as Facebook or Google.
+You may encounter errors on sites that use anti-scraping measures, like single page application (SPA) web pages like Facebook or Google.

 7. Run The Code